Conveyor belt furnace

-A conveyor belt furnace is a furnace that uses a conveyor or a belt to carry process parts or material through the primary heating chamber for rapid thermal processing.
-It is designed for fast drying and curing of products and is nowadays widely used in the firing process of thick film and metallization process of solar cell manufacturing.
+A conveyor belt furnace is a furnace that uses a conveyor or belt to carry process parts or material through a primary heating chamber for rapid thermal processing.
+It is designed for fast drying and curing of products, and has widespread use in the firing process of thick film and metallization process of solar cell manufacturing.
 Other names for conveyor belt furnace include metallization furnace, belt furnace, atmosphere furnace, infrared furnace and fast fire furnace.

-Usually, a conveyor furnace adopts a tunnel structure and is composed of multiple controlled zones which include zones for preheating, binder burn out, heating, firing, and cooling.
-A conveyor furnace also features fast thermal responses, uniform and stable temperature distribution; it can heat treated parts to around 1050 °C. Belt speed of a conveyor furnace can be up to 6000mm/min.
-Products are heated efficiently by infrared radiation (it can also be ceramic heaters or IR lamps) and are dried and fired after passing through the controlled zones, followed by rapid cooling.
+Conveyor furnaces typically adopt a tunnel structure and contain multiple controlled zones including preheating, binder burn out, heating, firing, and cooling.
+A conveyor furnace also features fast thermal responses, uniform and stable temperature distribution.
+Some can heat treated parts to around 1050 °C. The belt speed of a conveyor furnace can be as high as to 6000 mm/min.
+Products are heated efficiently by infrared radiation (a furnace can also use ceramic heaters or IR lamps) and are dried and fired after passing through the controlled zones, followed by rapid cooling.